hummingbird-project/swift-mustache/README.md

 # HummingbirdMustache

 Package for rendering Mustache templates.
-Mustache is a logicless templating language commonly used in web and mobile platforms.
+Mustache is a "logic-less" templating language commonly used in web and mobile platforms.
 You can find out more about Mustache [here](http://mustache.github.io/mustache.5.html).

 While Hummingbird Mustache has been designed to be used with the Hummingbird server framework it has no dependencies and can be used as a standalone library.